railsbyexample/live_chat-base/README.md

 - [x] Send and receive messages in "real-time"
 - [ ] Add contacts by email or search
 - [ ] Add message notifications

-## Improvements
-- Increase test coverage
-- Use ActionCable more efficiently
-- Write a standalone client
-- Make a serous `heroku` deployment